 In 2014, Joel returned to his home province to take a job with The Oshawa Express, a weekly newspaper with a circulation of around 35,000.
 Originally hired as the newspaper's city hall reporter, Joel quickly took on extra rolls in covering community events and sports, including the Oshawa Generals of the Ontario Hockey League (OHL).
 In his first year covering the team, Joel created a series of articles interviewing the players on the team who had been drafted by NHL clubs.
 This NHL approved series included sit downs with Michael McCarron (Montreal Canadians), Tobias Lindberg (Toronto Maple Leafs), Cole Cassels (Vancouver Canucks) and Josh Brown (Florida Panthers).
 During that season, Joel travelled to Quebec City to cover the Generals as they competed for the Memorial Cup, a trophy they would end up hoisting as Joel was there to snap the picture that would later appear on the newspaper's front page.
 His skills with a camera saw his pictures routinely used as the eye-catching image on the newspaper's weekly edition, and Joel has also published images in other nation-wide magazines.

-Since then, Joel has taken over as Editor of the newspaper and now works to coordinate all the stories, content, pictures and design of the weekly newspaper.
+Following three years as a reporter, Joel took over as editor of the newspaper and worked to coordinate all the stories, content, pictures and design of the weekly newspaper.

 This website is intended to act as a one-stop shop for everything Joel works on, while also providing an outlet for him to write about those things that work and fiction don't generally allow him to, including personal journals, news topics, along with his interest in travel and lifestyle.

 In October of 2017, Joel moved to Toronto with his girlfriend, where they rent a small apartment in downtown, spending nights curled on their massive leather couch and watching reruns of The Office.